ingrid-kiki/ingrid-kiki/readme.md

 <hr>

 ## About me 🙂
-I am a Computer Engineering Student in Brazil.
-I am currently a research fellow at my college, with a line of research on *intelligent agents*, *evolutionary computing*, and *machine learning*.
+I am a brazilian full stack developer.
+I'm also a AI enthusiast with interest in the following fields *intelligent agents*, *evolutionary computing*, and *machine learning*.
+### Education 📚
+- Bachelor's in Computer Engineering 💻
 ### My main interests are ❤️
  - Artificial Intelligence :robot:
  - Programming 👨‍💻